↖ Homepage of the site 'What to do with your life?'

 |

-People are kind to each other.
+The individuals are kind and considerate of each other.

 |